Social Justice and Writing Centres

-A culture of access is a culture of participation and redesign.~Brewer, Selfe, & Yergeau
+“[A] culture of access is a culture of participation and redesign”

 Call for Proposals

-- What are some concrete strategies and practices writing centres can use to increase full participation from marginalized community members?
+- What concrete strategies can address stigma and increase full participation from marginalized community members?

-- In what ways can writing centre theory renew itself in response to the idea that writing and tutoring are embodied acts?
+- In what ways can writing centre theory and pedagogy renew itself in response to the idea that writing and tutoring

-- How can writing centres incorporate accessibility and universal design considerations into every aspect of their own practice, from the arrangement or lighting of physical space to the design of websites and handouts, and from the hiring and preparation of tutors to the conscious articulation of their theory or philosophy?
+- How can accessibility, inclusion, and universal design considerations be incorporated into every aspect of writing centre practice, from the arrangement or lighting of physical space to the design of websites, handouts, or multimodal tools, from the hiring and preparation of tutors to the conscious articulation of theory and pedagogy?

-This year’s conference will be jointly hosted by Huron University College (home of the Centre for Global Studies) and King’s University College (home of the Disability Studies and Social Justice and Peace Studies programs) in London, Ontario.
-Affiliates of Western University, we are situated on the lands of the Anishinaabe, Attawandaron, Haudenosaunee, and Leni-Lunaape Peoples.
-Even as we move towards social justice and increased access and accessibility, we acknowledge that relationships between Western and its affiliates and Indigenous communities are entangled with the history of the residential school system and the settler colonial state in Canada, including the ongoing genocide against Indigenous peoples.
-We are committed to doing the work of removing barriers for BIPoC (black people, Indigenous people, and people of colour), LGBTQIA2S+ folks, and people with disabilities.
+This year’s conference will be jointly hosted in an online format by Huron University College (home of the Centre for Global Studies) and King’s University College (home of the Disability Studies and Social Justice and Peace Studies programs), which are located in London, Ontario.
+Affiliates of Western University, both are situated on the lands of the Anishinaabe, Attawandaron, Haudenosaunee, and Leni-Lunaape Peoples.
+Even as Huron University College and King’s University College move towards social justice and increased access and accessibility, they acknowledge that relationships between Western and its affiliates and Indigenous communities are entangled with the history of the residential school system and the settler colonial state in Canada, including the ongoing genocide against Indigenous peoples.
+Both are committed to doing the work of removing barriers for BIPoC (Black people, Indigenous people, and people of colour), LGBTQIA2S+ folks, and people with disabilities.

 Research Panel Presentations

-Panelists will present for 15 minutes on a theoretical question, a pedagogical practice, or a research study.
+Panelists will present for no more than 15 minutes on a theoretical question, a pedagogical practice, or a research study.
 Submissions must showcase systematic research based on any approach: quantitative, qualitative, mixed-method, action-based, reflective or theoretical.
 Presentations will be grouped into panels of 2 or 3 presenters.
+Once sessions are confirmed, we will share information about your co-presenters, so that you can coordinate how best to involve the audience in your session.
+Note that shorter presentations will increase the time available to engage the audience in discussion.
 Presenters are also welcome to propose their own panel of grouped presentations.